raess1/K3lso-CAN-communication/README.md

 Open terminal and type execute.
 Where [devices=x] is the motor ID and [PCAN_PCIBUS2] is your can bus.
 So please note that the ID most exist on the correct BUS.
 (https://github.com/mjbots/moteus/blob/main/docs/reference.md)

-`python3.7 -m moteus_gui.tview --devices=x --can-iface pcan --can-chan PCAN_PCIBUS2`
+`python3.7 -m moteus_gui.tview --devices=x --can-iface pcan --can-chan PCAN_PCIBUSX`

 where --can-iface specifies the "interface" for python-can and --can-chan specifies the "channel".